path-cc/path-cc.github.io/_services/credit-accounts.md

 ### How can I “test drive” the HTC services?

-A strength of the PATh Access Point is that users can get started without any credits by testing work on the [OSPool’s](https://opensciencegrid.org/about/open_science_pool/) opportunistic resources, via the OSG Connect Service and Access Points.
+A strength of the PATh Access Point is that users can get started without any credits by testing work on the [OSPool’s](https://opensciencegrid.org/about/open_science_pool/) opportunistic resources, via the <a href="https://portal.osg-htc.org">OSG Portal</a> and OSG-Operated Access Points.
 We encourage users to contact [support@osg-htc.org](mailto:support@osg-htc.org) to get started on an Access Point, today!

 ### What Data Services does PATh provide?